I feel the need… the need to read!

 But books were always there for the holidays, and bookshop jobs too, and now I find myself reading almost every day, even if just a chapter before I go to sleep.
 And while I still pick up the odd book outside the genre, crime is where I’ve hung my hat firmly, from the fast-paced, twisty plots of the modern thriller to the slow burn and treachery of a vintage spy novel to the evocation of murder on the streets of Victorian London to relishing the return of a much-loved series character.
 Anyone who tells you crime is badly-written genre trash is displaying an ignorance to be pitied.

 My love of these books has been fuelled by seeing the authors at events and finding out how brilliant, hilarious and genial they so often are.
 I’ve seen plenty of writers new to writing or to the genre talk about how welcoming the crime fiction world generally is, and I’ve found it to be so as a reader too, both in terms of finding friends among fellow fans at festivals and in talking to authors across signing tables and in bars.
 If you see me at a book event, do say hi – I’ll be in the front row of the audience, or the back of the bar…

 I’m a freelance production journalist and proofreader, and was the crime fiction reviewer for The Scotsman and Scotland on Sunday newspapers for several years.
-I was a member of the judging pool compiling the longlist and shortlist for the Theakstons Crime Novel of the Year in 2019 and 2021, and have chaired panels at Bute Noir, Newcastle Noir, Locked Up Festival #2 and Aye Write!
-I am currently a Bloody Scotland book club panellist and a judge for the 2021 Ngaio Marsh Award for Best First Novel, part of New Zealand’s premier crime/thriller/mystery prizes.
+I have been a member of the judging pool compiling the longlist and shortlist for the Theakstons Crime Novel of the Year since 2019, and have chaired panels at Bute Noir, Newcastle Noir, Locked Up Festival #2, Aye Write! and Bloody Scotland.
+I am currently a Bloody Scotland book club panellist and a judge for the Ngaio Marsh Award for Best First Novel, part of New Zealand’s premier crime/thriller/mystery prizes.